The Original Intent

 Casting was also complicated by the producer's desire to maintain gender balance on camera.
 Through the shows entire run the directors would be beset by a lack of skilled male dancers and singers, and a corresponding overabundance of female talent.
 In the first season this initially resulted in a few boys who could barely walk through a musical number winding up in Roll Call, while talented female dancers were left on the sidelines.

 The gender imbalance was aggravated by the naturally slower developing emotional maturity of the boys.
 Four boys were released very quickly in the summer of 1955 for performance problems and disruptive behavior, though it's interesting to note that all four of them went on to show-business careers.
-In the following three months another boy and a girl, both Red Team members, were let go early, though the latter was for misbehaviour by a parent.
+In the following three months another boy was let go and a girl quit; both were Red Team members.
 (And, once again, the boy went on to a very successful show business career).

 The producers learned their lessons from the first season.
 A look at a table of Mouseketeers shows that out of fourteen kids under age 12 hired for the first season, only three stayed on for the next season.
 After the first season, no boys under age 12 were ever again hired, and only one girl under that age each season.
 In addition, all kids hired during subsequent seasons were first and foremost dancers.
 By the third season gender balance was abandoned for Roll Call and Alma Mater, which now featured six girls and only three boys.